POWER ELECTRONICS - 2024/5

 • Bite-sized pre-recorded content and detailed lecture notes aimed at independent learning

-• 2-hour in-person tutorials focused on problem solving, case studies and discussion of engineering challenges
+• In-person tutorials focused on problem solving, case studies and discussion of engineering challenges

 • Guest lectures and discussion sessions from industry